Close-up of gummies and cannabis flower spilling out of a glass jar

 So wait at least 90-120 minutes after taking your first dose before even thinking about taking another.
 If you do take another, make it a small bump, like another 5mg at most.

-This helps you avoid the anxiety or grogginess that follows an accidental overdose.
+This helps you avoid the anxiety or grogginess that follows accidentally overshooting your high.
 Our rule of thumb: you can always take more next time, but you can never go back in time and take less!

 How Food Affects Absorption